Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: More Details of Curriculum Designs

-\textbf{Computational Complexity.} The cost of labeling preference data varies significantly across data types.
+The cost of labeling preference data varies significantly across data types.
 Annotation-based pairs (\(\mathcal{D}_\text{rnd}, \mathcal{D}_\text{mix}\)) require explicit preference inference (e.g., via LLMs), incurring a computational cost of \(\mathcal{O}(N \cdot M \cdot L^2)\), where \(N\) is the number of samples, \(M\) the model size, and \(L\) the sequence length, due to the quadratic complexity of transformer inference.
-In contrast, annotation-free approaches (e.g. \(\mathcal{D}_\text{brg}, \mathcal{D}_\text{ctr}, \mathcal{D}_\text{ach}\)) embed preference through guided generation, eliminating the need for separate evaluation.
+In contrast, annotation-free approaches (e.g., \(\mathcal{D}_\text{brg}, \mathcal{D}_\text{ctr}, \mathcal{D}_\text{ach}\)) embed preference through guided generation, eliminating the need for separate evaluation.
 Since the input lengths (including prompts and responses) are similar across data types, the primary computational cost arises from the need for inference labeling in annotation-based pairs, while annotation-free ones incur negligible extra cost from contrastive prompting.

 These computational differences inform our curriculum design, which aims to balance both efficiency and the fidelity of learning signals.

-Thus, our method requires less inference cost compared to conventional RLAIF.
-In our experiments, the total data size for different methods is equivalent, and only a quarter of the total data is generated using random sampling, which means that our method only requires a quarter of compute for preference labeling compared to conventional RLAIF.
+In summary, our method incurs lower inference cost than conventional RLAIF (see Appendix~\ref{app:computation_cost} for details).